Units of Inquiry

 The first-grade science program, written and developed at Charlotte Country Day, is built on an investigative approach in lab lessons in the classroom and in the science lab.
 First graders begin to make observations and to develop the important skill of recording data in an organized, meaningful way.
 Science units deal with life, earth, and physical science, and they are intentionally connected to the classroom units of inquiry.

 Students come to the Lower School instructional computer lab on their scheduled cycle day to work individually at a computer.
 Students use a word processing program to type sentences about topics being studied in the classroom.
 The program integrates technology with all areas of the curriculum and provides special emphasis on reinforcing language arts skills.

 This program is concerned with personal identity, responsibility, and social skills.
 Children are first led to explore their identities and to value themselves as individuals.
 The focus is then expanded to social and familial relationships: at home, school, and in the global community.

 French and Spanish

-Through flexible scheduling, the library curriculum enhances and extends the classroom curriculum, fosters literary appreciation, and targets information and research skills.
+Students visit the library for scheduled library lessons once per cycle.
+Additional instruction and research time may be scheduled periodically, as needed.
+The library curriculum enhances and extends the classroom curriculum, fosters literary appreciation and targets information and research skills.
 Students enjoy a variety of genres in story time, develop active listening and viewing skills, reinforce concepts through experiential activities, learn to confidently use a library, and purposefully explore a wide array of media, both traditional and technological.